Edit on GitHub

 $ kubectl create namespace studio

-If you want to install Studio in any other namespace, modify the --namespace flag in the following commands accordingly
+If you want to install DVC Studio in any other namespace, modify the --namespace flag in the following commands accordingly

 2. Create a Docker registry secret